conan-io/docs/developing_packages/editable_packages.rst

 In order to populate ``cpp_info.libs`` is discouraged the usage of ``tools.collect_libs()`` as it won't find any library when the package is in editable mode and it hasn't been compiled yet.
-This empty list will be written to files written by generators and it won't get updated when working on the editable package.
+This empty list will be written to files written by generators and it won't be updated after working on the editable package.

 Editable packages layouts